JakobMckenna/NoName/Meeting Minutes.md

 II.
 Susie will help with testing

 III.
+Spent time working on getting the testing architecture set up

+IV.
 Tehillah helped with some setup issues

+V. Plan to have sprint completed by Tuesday

+**Next Steps**

+I. Finish tasks by next meeting, October 17th

+## Date: October 17th, 2023

+*Attendees:* Jakob McKenna, Tehillah Kangamba, Susie Kihaile

+*Missing:* Isabelle

+*Location:* ECE E2 330

+**Agenda**

+I. Isabelle is behind on UI and has two midterms this week

+II.
+Backend tasks are done

+III.
+Some tests still required

 IV.
-Plan to have sprint completed by Tuesday
+Jakob will organize the non-code deliverables

 **Next Steps**

-I. Finish tasks by next meeting, October 17th
+I. TK will help Isabelle with frontend

+II.
+Project due Friday, meeting TA at 4pm

 <br>